How much protein per day?

 Is too much protein dangerous for the kidneys?

-For healthy kidneys, no. Studies show that high intake (up to 2.2g/kg) is safe.
+For healthy kidneys, no. Studies show that a high intake (up to 2.2g/kg) is safe.
 However, if you already have kidney disease, consult your doctor.

-Are plant proteins as effective?
+Are plant-based proteins just as effective?

 Yes, as long as you vary your sources to get all essential amino acids.
 Combine legumes + grains, or use complete sources like soy or quinoa.

-Additional tools
+Related tools